rebremer/adfv2-parquet-sql/readme.md

-## AAD authentication from ADFv2 to Azure Function using Managed Identity  ##
+## ADFv2 pipeline writing parquet file to SQL using staging table, stored procedure and event trigger  ##

 Added a parquet file to a SQLDB using the following steps